WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 When your full node is on the same hardware [computer, laptop] as your Wasabi Wallet, then it will automatically recognize it and pull blocks from there.
 If your node is on a remote device [raspberry pi, nodl, server], then you can specify your local IP in the Settings tab, or in line 11 of the config file.
 [See more here](https://youtu.be/gWo2RAkIVrE).

 ### How can I turn off Tor?
 You can turn off Tor in the Settings.
-Note that in this case you are still private, except when you coinjoin and when you broadcast a transaction.
+Note that in this case you are still private, except when you CoinJoin and when you broadcast a transaction.
 In the first case, the coordinator would know the links between your inputs and outputs based on your IP address.
 In the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will know the link between your transaction and your IP address.

 ### How can I change the anonset target?
 In the Settings tab at the bottom you can change the three `PrivacyLevelX` values of the desired anon set of the yellow, green, and checkmark shield button in the GUI.
 The `MixUntilAnonymitySet` is the last selected value from previous use.